 Our mission is to "help students develop, evaluate, and implement their professional and career plans."

-We do that through a variety of programs and services in the CDC , through presentations in classroom settings, and at student organizational meetings.
+We do that through a variety of programs and services in the Career Center, through presentations in classroom settings, and at student organizational meetings.

 Throughout the academic year we are invited into the classroom to present information on such diverse topics as: